Reeba18/HR-Analytics-Project/README.md

 Employ ML alogirthms to predict if employees would be optiong for a job change or not.
 Prepare a presentation based on your findings.

 ## Result
-Presented findings and recommendations based on comprehensive data analysis, highlighting the potential impact of the BusyQA Data Science Courses on candidates' career trajectories, aiding in the development of targeted strategies to enhance job placement opportunities by 35% for enrolled candidates.
+Presented findings and recommendations based on comprehensive data analysis, highlighting the potential impact of the BusyQA Data Science Courses on candidates' career trajectories, aiding in the development of targeted strategies to enhance job placement opportunities by 35% for enrolled candidates and the company's revenue by 30%.